JennyEMorrison/Boris-Bikes/README.md

 So that I can use a good bike,
 I'd like to see if a bike is working

-Objects:        Messages:
+Objects: Person, Bike,    DockingStation
-Person
-Bike            working?
-DockingStation  releasew_bike
+Messages:        working? releasew_bike

 Bike <-- working? --> true/false
 DockingStation <-- release_bike --> a Bike